web-platform-tests/wpt/docs/writing-tests/reftest-tutorial.md

   The "assert" metadata is a structured way for you to describe exactly what you want your reftest to verify.
 For a direct test like the one we're writing here, it might seem a liitle superfluous.
-It's much more helpful for more involved tests where reviewers might need some help understanding your intentions.
+It's much more helpful for more-involved tests where reviewers might need some help understanding your intentions.

   This tag is optional, so you can skip it if you think it's unnecessary.
 We